Ophir, California: History

 It grew to over 500 families by 1853, when a disastrous fire on the 12th of July destroyed the whole town.
 The town was not rebuilt at the time.
 Later Ophir became the center of quartz mining in the county.
 It is remembered at California Historical Landmark #463.

 The Ophirville post office was open by 1852 and closed in 1866.
 The Ophir post office opened in 1872 and closed in 1910.
-The name comes from the Biblical Ophir, the source of King Solomon's treasures.

 After the gold rush, the area was planted in vineyards and orchards, and during Prohibition just in orchards.
 Beginning in the 1970s vineyards again returned to the area.
 Today, local services for Ophir come from Auburn.